Shaglock/cod-camo-tracker/grok_documentation.md

 challengesData: Object mapping weapon names to arrays of { name, challenge, image } for camos.

 defaultCamos: Array ['Gold', 'Diamond', 'Dark Spine', 'Dark Matter'] for progress tracking.

+categoryRequirements: Object mapping category names to number of gold weapons required for diamond.

+mergedCategories: Object defining which categories share requirements (e.g., Launchers and Special).

 ### Known Limitations
 No server-side synchronization (data is local only).